Blog · Review Essay · Last reviewed June 25, 2026

 The other limit is strategic.
 If Larson is right that abduction and human understanding remain unsolved, what institutions should be built around that fact?
 The book argues for scientific humility, but the governance agenda has to go further: procurement rules, disclosure standards, audit rights, labor protections, education redesign, safety evaluation, and public language that distinguishes capability from comprehension.

-The practical lesson is to separate three claims that are often collapsed into one: AI is useful; AI is socially powerful; AI is on a known path to humanlike intelligence.
-The first two can be true without the third.
+The practical lesson is to separate five claims that are often collapsed into one: AI can perform a task; AI can perform it reliably in a given workflow; AI should be delegated authority there; AI is socially powerful; AI is on a known path to humanlike intelligence.
+The first and fourth can be true while the second, third, and fifth remain unproved.
 Confusing them gives both companies and critics too much mythic material to work with.

 For AI users, the question is not simply whether a system is "intelligent."
 Ask what kind of inference it is performing, where its training distribution ends, what social role the interface is inviting, what uncertainty has been hidden, and who benefits when a prediction is described as understanding.
 For institutions, ask whether the AI plan depends on an actual demonstrated capability or on faith that scale will soon solve the missing parts.